zblackbirdz/Django-Poll/README.md

 Following Django's Tutorial about creating a Poll: https://docs.djangoproject.com/en/2.0/intro/tutorial01/

-Note: Do not use this code in production - it is not secure."# Django-Poll"
+Note: Do not use this code in production - it is not secure.